SR-CLD: Spatially Resolved Chord Length Distributions for Statistical Description and Visualization of Non-uniform Microstructures: Conclusion

 \section{Conclusion}

 In this paper, we presented calculation of spatially-resolved chord length distribution (SR-CLD) for statistical description of non-uniform microstructures.
-With two case studies, we demonstrated the application of our SR-CLD approach to different microstructures with grains and phases as microstructure constituents of interest.
+With three case studies, we demonstrated the application of the SR-CLD approach to different microstructures with grains and phases as microstructure constituents of interest.
 The results show that SR-CLDs capture spatial variations of constituent sizes that would be inaccessible with traditional microstructure descriptions focusing on overall size distributions or their moments.
 SR-CLD captures microstructure uniformity (or lack thereof) both visually (via proposed SR-CLD maps) and numerically and are therefore suitable both for intuitive visual assessment of the microstructure and for quantitative relationships between microstructure, properties, and processing.
-We further demonstrated that SR-CLDs can be used for robust alignment of numerous microstructure images into large composite images even in the presence of contrast and other differences in images that need to be aligned.
 With a simple pixel counting algorithm as a basis, SR-CLD calculations require very modest computational resources and can be therefore calculated for description or alignment of very large images on a typical laptop.